agnat/c3voc-vlc-sd/README.md

 VLC service discovery scripts are not truely dynamic.
 They only fetch content once on first view.
 On Mac OS I found a trick to re-trigger the script.

-1. Deselect the "C3VOC Streaming" entry in the sidebar.
+1. Deselect the "CCC VOC Streaming" entry in the sidebar.
 (Select "Podcasts" or something)
-1. Right-click on "C3VOC Streaming" and disable it.
+1. Right-click on "CCC VOC Streaming" and disable it.
-1. Select "C3VOC Streaming" again.
+1. Select "CCC VOC Streaming" again.
 This re-enables the script and triggers a reload.

 ### Unkown Issues